Corporate Governance & Committees

 Board composition and responsibilities

-The Board currently comprises two Executive Directors and three Non-Executive Directors.
-Christopher Mills was appointed as Non-Executive Chairman in 20 April 2016 and David Michael Salter is Chief Executive Officer since 1 October 2021.
+The Board currently comprises two Executive Directors and four Non-Executive Directors.
+Christopher Mills is a Non-Executive Chairman since 20 April 2016 and David Michael Salter is Chief Executive Officer since 1 October 2021.

 All Directors are subject to election by Shareholders at the first Annual General Meeting after their appointment, and are subject to re-election at least every three years.
 Non-Executive Directors are appointed for a specific term of office which provides for their removal in certain circumstances, including under section 168 of the Companies Act 2006.
 The Board does not automatically re-nominate Non-Executive Directors for election by Shareholders.
 The terms of appointment of the Non-Executive Directors can be obtained by request to the Company Secretary.